 Building My Future (BMF, known as Construyendo Mi Futuro in Spanish) is a project aimed at unaccompanied foreign minors —children and adolescents— in situations of special vulnerability.
 The general envisaged objective is to contribute to the integral development of young people, promoting, in parallel, the processes of social and community inclusion, as well as their transition to adult life.

 BMF is a comprehensive and specialized socio-educational intervention aimed at a group composed of 15 minors (between 14 and 17 years) residing in different accommodation centers in the Community of Madrid.
 BMF consists of multiple activities.
 Some of them are the following: training and skill development courses, prevention and resource provision workshops, awareness, conciliation, and coexistence days, tutorials and group dynamics, and leisure and free time activities.

-«BMF is a holistic intervention based on three fundamental pillars: intercultural mediation, training and social inclusion; specific for unaccompanied migrant children and adolescents, and which seeks to provide a lasting solution that responds to the needs of this group, as well as to promote their community coexistence. “
+BMF is a holistic intervention based on three fundamental pillars: intercultural mediation, training, and social inclusion.
+It is a specific project for unaccompanied foreign minors and it seeks to provide a lasting solution that responds to the needs of this group, as well as to promote their existence within the community.

-The key elements of this initiative include the optimal quality of communication with minors through the use of their mother tongue and the extensive experience of the teaching team in relation to their cultural keys.
-The purpose of these elements is to forge a solid relationship of trust, on the basis of which the foundations are established for the achievement of the project objectives.
+The key elements of this initiative include the optimal quality of communication with minors by using their mother tongue and the extensive experience of the teaching team in relation to their cultural keys.
+The purpose of these elements is to forge a solid relationship of trust, that will allow to establish the foundations for the achievement of the project objectives.